aurelia/aurelia.github.io-old/docs/api/templating/index.md

   * `element: HTMLElement` - Element to animate

-* `registerEffect(effectName: string, properties: Object): void` - Register an effect (for JS based animators)
+* `registerEffect(effectName: string, properties: object): void` - Register an effect (for JS based animators)
   * `effectName: string` - identifier of the effect
-  * `properties: Object` - Object with properties for the effect
+  * `properties: object` - Object with properties for the effect